weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

+---
+layout: post
+title:  Writing CLI tools with TypeScript
+date:   2022-05-06 08:00:13 +0100
+categories: typescript, cli
+author: Friedrich Kurz
+---
 # Writing CLI tools with TypeScript

-## Introduction

 There are quite a couple of technology options when it comes to writing a *command-line interface* (CLI) tool.

 Most modern languages at the very least provide some kind of out-of-the-box support for command-line argument parsing.

-In addtion, the ecosystems of modern languages also typically contain at least one mature and feature-rich CLI library.
+In addition, the ecosystems of modern languages also typically contain at least one mature and feature-rich CLI library.

-To give a few examples, here are some of the libraries and languages I've used in the recent couple of years to write  CLIs
+To give a few examples, here are some of the libraries and languages I've used recently to write CLIs

 - [clap](https://docs.rs/clap/latest/clap/) (Rust)
 - [Click](https://docs.python-guide.org/scenarios/cli/) (Python)